ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 --- abstract

-This specification defines the UUIDs (Universally Unique IDentifiers) and it's Uniform Resource Name namespace.
+This specification defines the UUIDs (Universally Unique IDentifiers) and the UUID Uniform Resource Name (URN) namespace.
 UUIDs are also known as GUIDs (Globally Unique IDentifiers).
 A UUID is 128 bits long and is intended to guarantee uniqueness across space and time.
 UUIDs were originally used in the Apollo Network Computing System and later in the Open Software